 War Termination and the Critical Role of Russia

 War Termination is a phase of planning that we do not give the attention that it demands.
 We should not conceive of war strategies, much less go into war, without having thought through how it might end.
 Given that the warring parties possess nuclear arsenals, unconditional surrender is a highly unlikely and highly dangerous objective.
-Considerable thought needs to be devoted to choosing and articulating war termination plans.
-No strategy is complete without them.
+Defining and articulating plans for a lesser outcome is a complex and challenging task.
+Without addressing it, any strategy remains incomplete.

-The China-Russia relationship is likely the critical variable in the war termination equation vs. China.
-(Note that this is probably true whether the war termination question arises as a result of embargo or any other US actions versus China – though embargo is the most vulnerable to Russian counteraction.)
-Mirsky terms Russia the “swing state” in this regard, the state whose actions can determine the success or failure of a US blockade (then, embargo/E2 now).
+Russia is likely the most important factor in the war termination equation vs. China.
+Note that this is probably true whether the war termination question confronts China’s leaders as a result of blockade or any other US actions versus China.
+However, blockade is the most vulnerable to Russian counteraction.
+Mirsky terms Russia the “swing state” in this regard, the state whose actions can determine blockade’s success or failure.

-The US-China-Russia triangle may well be the cosmic issue confronting geostrategists in the first half of this century, if not beyond.
+The US-China-Russia triangle may well be the cosmic issue confronting geo-strategists in the first half of this century, if not beyond.
 It wilI doubtless take many unforeseen turns as the years unfold.
-I confine my comments on this overarching matter to how that interaction seems likely to play out in the particular case of a US embargo in a war with China today.
+These comments on this overarching matter are confined to the particular case of a US blockade in a war with China today.

-As a result of classic balance of power reasoning, Russia would be highly likely to come to China’s aid to forestall its defeat at the hands of the US.
+As a result of classic balance-of-power reasoning, Russia would be highly likely to come to China’s aid to forestall its defeat.
 A war between the US and China would be a strategic gift to Russia that would surpass even the gift given to Iran by the US invasion of Iraq.
-It would put Russia in the “catbird’s seat” (to continue with folksy idiom).
-Russia’s own interests would be advanced by prolonging a US-China war which obviously would sap the strength of both warring parties.
+It would put Russia in the “catbird’s seat”.
+Russia’s own interests would be advanced by prolonging a US-China war which would sap the strength of both warring parties.
 Russia might in effect determine the length of the conflict.
-By metering its material support for China, it would seek to ensure that the war has no victor.
+By metering its material support for China, it would seek to ensure that the war could have no victor.

-Nonetheless, Russia’s leaders almost certainly recognize that a US-China war would present it with a difficult balancing act.
+Russia’s leaders would recognize that a US-China war presents it with a difficult balancing act.
 If America emerged the victor, Russia would find itself facing alone an unrivaled and likely emboldened superpower.
-On the other hand, if China gained the upper hand, it might find might find itself once again in vassalage to its far more powerful Chinese neighbor—just as it was for 400 years to their Mongol predecessors in medieval times.
+On the other hand, if China gained the upper hand, Russia might find might find itself once again in vassalage to its far more powerful Chinese neighbor—just as it was for several centuries to their Mongol predecessors in medieval times.

-Regardless of the final outcome, immediately, Russia would likely profit handsomely from selling China fuel and foodstuffs, both of which it has in abundance.
-Russia and the former Soviet states would be a market for Chinese exports.
+Regardless of how it attempts to shape the war’s final outcome, immediately Russia would likely seek handsome profit from selling China fuel and foodstuffs, both of which it has in abundance.
+Russia and other former Soviet states would become markets for Chinese exports.
 In return, Russia might well demand that China provide it high tech weapons and similar products with military potential.

 Movement of goods in both directions has been eased considerably over the last decades.
-Through the BRI, China is steadily improving the network of transport connections — road, rail, internal cargo ports like Khorgos, pipeline, and electrical power grid — that connect it with Russia.
+Through the BRI, China is steadily improving the network of transport connections — road, rail, cable, internal cargo ports like Khorgos, pipeline, and electrical power grid — that connect it with Russia.
 (The Power of Siberia pipeline opened October 2019 is a telling example.)
 Finally, It cannot be ruled out that, while the US is preoccupied with China, Russia might move aggressively in its own sphere.

-Beyond economic and political support to China, it is conceivable that Russia might help China through covert military action, especially undersea operations, including mine warfare, in the Pacific.
-Guarding against such possibilities would, at a minimum, absorb US forces.
-Planning for E2 vs China would need to take account of Russia’s possible military role.
+It is also conceivable that Russia might help China through covert military action, especially undersea operations, including mine warfare, in the Pacific.
+Guarding against such possibilities would absorb US forces.
 The US should frame US declaratory policy toward Russia and draw the boundaries of exclusion zones accordingly.